Philadelphia Misdiagnosis Lawyer

 Additionally, many other serious diseases are misdiagnosed every day.
 Ciccarelli Law Offices have encountered plenty of delayed diagnoses or misdiagnoses of various cancers, which can result in fatalities.
 In fact, our legal team is well versed in medical malpractice and wrongful death suits.

-Our Philadelphia personal injury attorneys at Ciccarelli Law Offices, can win your misdiagnosis case.
+Our Philadelphia medical malpractice lawyers at Ciccarelli Law Offices, can win your misdiagnosis case.
 Typically, we work on cases involving failure to diagnose, medical and surgical mistakes, and failure to monitor post-surgical treatment properly.
 We typically try your case rather than settling it out of court, increasing the chances you will receive monetary compensation.
 Additionally, Ciccarelli Law Offices retains a team of medical experts who can help you fight back against a negligent medical provider and their insurance company.
-If you have been the victim of misdiagnosis or delayed diagnosis, or have sustained injuries or disabilities due to medical mistakes, you may contact us for a consultation.
+If you have been the victim of misdiagnosis or delayed diagnosis, or have sustained injuries or disabilities due to medical mistakes, you may contact our injury attorneys for a consultation.